 JGI Chimpanzee Blog

-Just in time for Valentine’s Day, JGI’s Deus Mjungu reports on the Gombe chimpanzees’ latest adventures.
+JGI’s Deus Mjungu reports on the Gombe chimpanzees’ latest adventures.

 The chimpanzee diet includes a great deal of fruit.
 For the past two months, however, the fruit supply in the Kasekela chimpanzees' range has been far from plentiful.
 As a result, the chimpanzees are traveling in small groups or on their own to minimize competition for food.